markshannon/pep622-critique/README.md

 For a PEP to succeed it needs to show two things.

- 1. Exactly what problem is being solved, or what need is to be fulfilled, and that is a sufficiently large problem or need to merit the proposed change.
+ 1. Exactly what problem is being solved, or what need is to be fulfilled, and that there is a sufficiently large problem or need to merit the proposed change.
  2. That the proposed change is the best known solution for the problem being addressed.

 PEP 622 fails to show either of these things.